-Though, to be sure, you may know more of his work than you’re aware of—his exhibition at the Southampton Arts Center this past summer was well attended and well received; his 1992 Absolut Vodka ad, Absolut Impiglia, sets itself apart nicely from the other 1,500 ads in that campaign; The Queen Elizabeth, Queen Mary II and Queen Victoria cruise ships all feature his work; and a handful of his murals adorn New York cityscapes, including the lobby of 99 John Street.
+Though, to be sure, you may know more of his work than you’re aware of—his exhibition at the Southampton Cultural Center this past summer was well attended and well received; his 1992 Absolut Vodka ad, Absolut Impiglia, sets itself apart nicely from the other 1,500 ads in that campaign; The Queen Elizabeth, Queen Mary II and Queen Victoria cruise ships all feature his work; and a handful of his murals adorn New York cityscapes, including the lobby of 99 John Street.

 His decades-spanning oeuvre consists of countless paintings and sculptures—aluminum and wood, jig-sawed and painted like his canvases—carefully crafted with their sharp lines, bold colors and featureless characters.
 But there’s more to Impiglia and his work, so we headed out to his Bridgehampton studio recently to find out more about the internationally renowned artist, painting away in our own backyard.

 Impiglia’s studio, custom-made for its purpose, was a clutter of boxes at the time, as he was in the midst of packing up work to send to Miami for an upcoming exhibition.
 Upon entering, one’s eye is drawn immediately to a large, older piece—an assemblage of blue jeans mounted on canvas hung above the concrete floor the artist paints over.
 It’s a subtle political statement from an always subversive, class-conscious artist.
 From those blue jean assemblages to the blank-faced and emotionless characters, stylishly dressed in the costumes that swanky holiday parties require of us, Impiglia’s every work is a critique of modern society.